sdiehl/wiwinwlh/tutorial.md

 ```

 With pattern synonyms we can eliminate the extraneous constructor without
-loosing the convenience of pattern matching on arrow types.
+losing the convenience of pattern matching on arrow types.

 ```haskell
 {-# LANGUAGE PatternSynonyms #-}